Merlin2013/MC-groups/README.md

 This code will make inference on the test data and display results, features and learning is already precomputed.

-Once you are familiar with the testing, you can also try to retrain the model using the same or different data/features.
+Once you are familiar with the testing, you can also try to retrain the model using the same or different data/feature set.
 This can be done throuh ```DEMO_train.m```.
 As before, just hit run!

 <!-- ## How to cite
 ```